johnedstone/django-ex-external-db/README.md

 - push newly made docker image, both 1.0.0 and latest to internal Openshift Registry, namespace=openshift
 - It appears an image stream is created, i.e. no need to create an image stream.
-- Deployment failing
-- It appears private docker registry (vm) is not needed
+- Private docker registry (vm) is not needed for Origin all-in-one

+#### Notes on difference between Origin all-in-one-vm and s2i

+- Openshift sees an empty sting var as real and will not set with os.getenv.
+- To work around this, define some reasonable defaults for openshift that can be overrided